AdobeDocs/experience-platform.en/help/destinations/destination-sdk/destination-configuration.md

 {style="table-layout:auto"}

 ## Batch configuration {#batch-configuration}

-Use the parameters in `batchConfig` to describe the configuration of the file-based destination that you are about to create.
+For batch destinations, use the parameters in `batchConfig` to describe the configuration of the file-based destination that you are about to create.

 |Parameter | Type | Description|
 |---------|----------|------|